 Switchover and rebalancing

-Once fault is detected, the failed request is resubmitted to another component.
+Once a fault is detected, the failed request is resubmitted to another component.

 Recognizing that upon component failure all interactions serviced with that component are impacted, and, if dropped, may lead to impact to customer satisfaction, we employed a number of mechanisms to spread the interaction state information across the system so the interaction could continue even if the key components servicing it have failed.